Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: System Description

 The objective of a \ac{cgan} can be expressed as

-where $G$ tries to minimize this objective against an adversarial D that tries to maximize it.
-Previous approaches have found it beneficial to mix the \ac{gan} objective with a more traditional loss, such as L1 or L2 distance \cite{pathak2016context}.
-The discriminator's job remains unchanged, but the generator is tasked not only with fooling the discriminator, but also with being near the ground-truth in a L1 sense, as expressed in
+where $G$ tries to minimize this objective against an adversarial $D$ that tries to maximize it.
+Previous approaches have found it beneficial to mix the \ac{gan} objective with a more traditional loss, such as $L1$ or $L2$ distance \cite{pathak2016context}.
+The discriminator's job remains unchanged, but the generator is tasked not only with fooling the discriminator, but also with being near the ground-truth in a $L1$ sense, as expressed in

 where $\mathcal{L}_{L1}(G) = \mathbb{E}_{x,y}[||y-G(x)||_1]$.
-The recent work of Isola \textit{et~al.}~\cite{isola2017image} shows that \ac{cgan}s are suitable for image-to-image translation tasks, where the output image is conditioned on its corresponding input image, \textit{i.e.}, it translates an image from one space into another (semantic labels to RGB appearance, RGB appearance to drawings, day to night, \textit{etc.}).
-The main difference between our objective and his is that, while they apply the same mapping to the whole image, we want to keep untouched the static areas of the input image, and we want to translate the dynamic parts into static ones.
-This problem could also be seen as an inpainting problem.
-However, our method differs in that, in addition to changing the content of the image non-hole regions, it might also change the unmasked areas for a more realistic output (for example, dynamic objects shadows could also be removed even if they are not masked).
+The recent work of Isola \textit{et~al.}~\cite{isola2017image} shows that \ac{cgan}s are suitable for image-to-image translation tasks, where the output image is conditioned on its corresponding input image, \textit{i.e.}, it translates an image from one space into another (RGB appearance to drawings, day to night, \textit{etc.}).
+The main difference between our objective and his is that, while they apply the same mapping to the whole image, we want to keep almost untouched the static areas of the input image, and we want to translate the dynamic parts into plausible static ones.
+This problem could also be seen as inpainting.
+However, our method differs in that, in addition to changing the content of the image hole regions, it might also change the non-hole areas for a more realistic output (for example, dynamic objects shadows could also be removed even if unmasked).

-It is well known that L2 and L1 losses produce blurry results on image generation problems, \textit{i.e.}, they are capable of capturing the low frequencies but fail to encourage high frequency crispness.
+It is well known that $L2$ and $L1$ losses produce blurry results on image generation problems, \textit{i.e.}, they can capture the low frequencies but fail to encourage high frequency crispness.
 This motivates restricting the \ac{gan} discriminator to only model high frequency structures.
-Isola \textit{et~al.}~\cite{isola2017image} have adopted a discriminator architecture that penalizes structure at the scale of patches.
-That is, this discriminator tries to classify whether each $N \times N$ patch in an image is real or fake.
-All responses are finally averaged to provide the final output of the discriminator D.
+Following this idea, Isola \textit{et~al.}~\cite{isola2017image} adopt a discriminator architecture that classifies each $N \times N$ patch in an image --rather than classifying the image as a whole-- as real or fake.